 Harajuku is a shopping street in Tokyo and known for Japanese pop culture.
 You will find loads of theme cafes, thrift stores and extraordinary food, such a rainbow sandwich.

-You will find shopping there very cheap and see lots of people dressed up in a variety of styles, such as wearing layers of shirts & sweatshirts or skirts & leggings etc. It’s a very colourful street.
+You will find shopping there very cheap and see lots of people dressed up in a variety of styles, such as wearing layers of shirts & sweatshirts or skirts & leggings, etc. It’s a very colorful street.

 TeamLab Borderless is a digital art museum I was very excited about to visit.
 It was also the only attraction in Tokyo where we paid an entrance fee off about 25EUR.

 Inside teamLab Borderless you will find loads of exhibitions, all mainly created by different light effects and objects.
 The goal is to explore a new relationship between humans and nature as they believe that there is no boundary between humans and nature or between oneself and the world.
 Everything/everyone is inside one another.